Best Practices in Attendance

 A student who is experiencing a life event should be withdrawn from coursework unless arrangements have been made in advance and approved by the Dean of Students via a Student Request Form.
 If the student is allowed to continue with the course via Distance Learning, then the Check-In Yes (CIY) and Check-In No (CIN) options should be applied.

 Short-term leave should be delayed until summer, if possible (i.e. optional surgery, military training, recreational trips and activities, etc.).
-If not possible, but the student is able to continue with their studies while on leave, the student should complete in advance (with assistance from a dean or program manager) a Student Request Form outlining the academic plan and attendance policy for the arrangements made.
+If not possible, but the student is able to continue with their studies while on leave, the student should complete in advance (with assistance from a Dean or Academic Director) a Student Request Form outlining the academic plan and attendance policy for the arrangements made.
 All requests must be approved in advance by the Dean of Students.
 If the student is allowed to continue with the course via Distance Learning, then the Check-In Yes (CIY) and Check-In No (CIN) options should be applied.

 Attendance should be handled for these the same as if the student were on short -term leave.
 It is important to note that this does not include court appearances unless the student is called as a witness or subpoenaed.
 Students should request to postpone this obligation until they have a break (i.e. summer).